neberej/smart-search/Readme.md

 ---

-# BUILD - PROD BUILD
+## Build (for prod/usage)

-Prod build creates a .dmg file that can be installed.
+The following build process creates a .dmg file that can be installed.

 ```
 ./build.sh
 ```

+outputs into dist_electron/ folder.

+Run/install it!

 And then, Ctrl + Space or Cmd + Space shows/hides the search!

+### Additional shortcuts (when in search):

+- Backspace to go back to input
+- Esc to close
+- Top/Bottom arrows to navigate and Enter to open folder